Adam Exploits $\ell_\infty$-geometry of Loss Landscape via Coordinate-wise Adaptivity: Main Results: Convergence Rates of Adam

-Previous analyses of \adam's convergence \citep{shi2021rmsprop,defossez2022simple,li2024frac} usually assume smoothness under the $\ell_2$ norm.
-When using this assumption, the resulting convergence rate for \adam ends up being identical to the rate for \adasgd, which fails to capture why \adam often performs better than \adasgd in practice.
-By shifting to an $\ell_\infty$ norm smoothness assumption, we can observe the key difference: the coefficient for \adam's convergence rate changes from $\sup_{\vx}\|\nabla^2 L(\vx)\|_2$ to $\sup_{\vx}\|\nabla^2 L(\vx)\|_{1,1}$, where the latter is typically much smaller when \adam optimizes faster.
-This change leads to a divergence in the rates of the two algorithms, and comparing these new coefficients can provide insight into which algorithm may be more effective under different conditions.
+Previous analyses of \adam's convergence \citep{shi2021rmsprop,defossez2022simple,li2024frac} usually assume smoothness under the $\ell_2$ norm and the rate of \adam ends up being identical to the rate of \adasgd, which fails to explain why \adam often performs better than \adasgd in practice.
+By adopting an $\ell_\infty$ norm smoothness assumption, the coefficient for \adam's convergence rate changes from $d \sup_{\vx}\|\nabla^2 L(\vx)\|_2$ to $H(L,\Phi_{\mathtt{Adam}})$, where the latter is typically much smaller when \adam optimizes faster because $\sup_\vx \norm{\nabla^2 L(\vx)}_{1,1}$ is much smaller than $d \sup_\vx \norm{\nabla^2 L(\vx)}_2$.

 Finally, we note that the $\Phi_\mathtt{Adam}$-smoothness $H(L,\Phi_{\mathtt{Adam}})$ is not rotation-invariant in the sense that $H(L,\Phi_{\mathtt{Adam}})\neq H(L\circ \mathcal{R},\Phi_{\mathtt{Adam}})$ for a typical rotation $\mathcal{R}$.
 In practice, the $(1,1)$-norm of Hessian matrix can vary a lot when a rotation is performed on the loss as shown in \Cref{sec:exp_quadratic}.
 In contrast, $\Phi_\mathtt{AdaSGD}$-smoothness $H(L,\Phi_{\mathtt{AdaSGD}})$ is invariant under loss rotations.